Toronto: Home renovations are expensive. The good news is that you are not required to furnish the cash from your own pocket.

 And there are ordinary mortgages, such as cash-out refinancing and home equity mortgages, that provide cash that can be utilised for any purpose, including home improvement.

 So, which mortgage for home improvements is best for you?

 1. Cash-out refinancing

 Cash-out refinancing is a well-liked method for obtaining funds for home improvement.

-The process entails refinancing into a new mortgage loan with a larger balance than what you now owe.
+The process entails refinancing into a new mortgage with a larger balance than what you now owe.
 Then, you repay your current mortgage and retain the remaining funds.

 The funds you receive through a cash-out refinance are derived from your home’s equity.
-It can be used to finance home upgrades, although there are no restrictions stating that this must be the aim of the loan.
+It can be used to finance home upgrades, although there are no restrictions stating that this must be the aim of the mortgage.
 You may invest your cash just as easily as you can deposit it into your bank account.

 When cash-out refinancing is advisable

 Homeowners who can reset their mortgages at a lower interest rate than their current mortgage typically benefit most from a cash-out refinance.